Week 7 Activities (Regression in R)

 In this case:

-Our predictor variable is: budget
+• Our predictor variable is: budget

-Our outcome measure (DV) is: revenue
+• Our outcome measure is: revenue

 We could specify our hypothesis as such:

-H0 (Null hypothesis): Budget will not significantly predict revenue.
+H₀: Budget does not significantly predict revenue.

-As we are interested in the whether a variable predicts a continuous variable, this would be best addressed via a linear regression.
+As we are interested in the whether a variable predicts a continuous variable, this would be best addressed via a simple linear regression.

 Running the Linear Regression